Wooden Pallet Projects is now Upcycle This DIY That. New name but the same great content!

 - Pneumatic nail gun functions on a constant force, which increases their efficiency

 - They have a longer lifespan than other nail guns

 - Pneumatic nail gun is suitable for most types of projects

 - Pneumatic nail gun requires to be oiled constantly

 - They tend to be louder than a battery or electric nail guns

 - Pneumatic nail guns need an air compressor which is an additional investment that you need to consider

 Electric Nail Guns corded and cordless

 The electric nail gun relies on an electric current passing through the solenoid and a magnetic field to drive the firing pin.
-While both of these electric nail guns work great for various projects, it comes down to personal preference when you choose between cordless or a cord powered nail gun, as well as the accessibility of a power supply nearby.
+While both of these electric nail guns work great for various projects, it comes down to personal preference when you choose between a cord-powered or cordless/battery-powered nail gun, as well as the accessibility of a power supply nearby.

 - Electric nail gun models with a power cord are very budget-friendly